PerfectoMobileSA/Samples/Appium/Native/Javascript/wdio/README.md

 The project demonstrates a sample native app automation with Perfecto

 </br>

+# Prerequisites

+Make sure you have installed:

+The latest version of Node.js 14.x appropriate for your platform On Windows 7, the latest version of Node.js 12.x is required.
+Newer versions are not supported.

+Install npm

 ## Getting started
 - Navigate to wdio folder in terminal/ command prompt.